Pandora and the Flying Dutchman (1951) - full transcript

 while you go and change.

-When are you and
+When are you and Stephen getting married?

-is a date we've set.
+September the 3rd is the date we've set.

 Then I shall miss the wedding.

-I sail on September the third.
+I sail on September the 3rd.

 Couldn't you put it off?